Bitrix24 Helpdesk

 WorkDateAdd

-Adds the specified number of work days, hours and minutes to the specified date.
+Adds a specified number of working days, hours, and minutes to a given date.

-Syntax: =WorkDateAdd([start_date], [what_to_add]).
+Syntax: =WorkDateAdd([start_date], [what_to_add])

 Writing options and examples